Siakol

 Siakol is a Filipino rock band formed in 1994 in Parañaque City, Metro Manila, Philippines.

-The band is one of the several groups who spearheaded the 90's Philippine alternative rock explosion and known for their hit songs "Lakas Tama", "Peksman", "Kanto", "Biyaheng Impyerno" and "Bakit Ba".
-Founded by Noel Palomo, Wowie Flores, Oyie Bunao, Miniong Cervantes, and Wally Gaspar in 1994, the band was a prominent fixture of the Tunog Kalye era and very popular to college and high school students in the Philippines during the 90's.
+The band is one of the several groups that spearheaded the 1990s Philippine alternative rock explosion and is known for their hit songs "Lakas Tama", "Peksman", "Kanto", "Biyaheng Impyerno" and "Bakit Ba".
+Founded in 1994 by Noel Palomo, Wowie Flores, Oyie Bunao, Miniong Cervantes, and Wally Gaspar, the band was a prominent fixture of the Tunog Kalye era and was especially popular among college and high school students across the Philippines during the '90s.

-Since 2020, two factions from the original lineup has been in an ongoing conflict with the ownership of the name "Siakol".
-Both Noel Palomo and Miniong Cervantes announced their departure from the group leaving behind Wowie Flores as the remaining sole original member.
-Palomo subsequently formed a band of his own which he initially called "Repakol", yet later it has also been alternatively called as Siakol, causing further tension with Flores.
-Palomo was later joined by Cervantes.
-The case of the name ownership dispute is currently under review at the Intellectual Property Office of the Philippines.
+Since 2020, two factions from the original lineup have been in an ongoing dispute over the ownership rights to the name "Siakol".
+Both Noel Palomo and Miniong Cervantes announced their departure from the band, leaving Wowie Flores as the sole remaining original member.
+Palomo subsequently formed a new band, which he initially called "Repakol" but later also began to refer to as "Siakol", escalating tensions with Flores.
+Cervantes later joined Palomo's group.
+The ownership dispute over the name is currently under review by the Intellectual Property Office of the Philippines.

 Etymology

-As per the band members, Siakol is a term they coin which pertains to a "free, happy and sometimes naughty state of mind".
-It is also alluded to be a word play of jakol, Filipino slang for masturbation.
-Furthermore, according to former frontman Noel Palomo in another interview, "Siakol" was already a popular term coined by the bystanders at their area in their hometown of Parañaque before the band was formed and later suggested the name to their band's management during their early days.
-The management initially tried to change the spelling of the name to "Shock Call" before it was reverted to Siakol.
+According to the band members, Siakol is a term they coined which pertains to a "free, happy and sometimes naughty state of mind".
+It is also alluded to be a word play on jakol, Filipino slang for masturbation.
+Furthermore, in a separate interview, former frontman Noel Palomo explained that "Siakol" was already a common expression used by bystanders in their hometown of Parañaque even before the band was formed.
+Palomo later suggested the name to the band's management during the early days.
+The management initially tried changing the spelling to "Shock Call" but eventually reverted to Siakol.